kalininalab/PLMSommelier/README.md

 ## Quickstart

-`examples/fluorescence_sample.csv` ships in the repo (a 500-row subsample of the TAPE fluorescence benchmark -- see `examples/README.md`), so this runs in about a minute on CPU with no data of your own needed:
+Use the `examples/fluorescence_sample.csv` that ships in the repo (a 500-row subsample of the TAPE fluorescence benchmark).

 ```bash
 plmsommelier suggest examples/fluorescence_sample.csv facebook/esm2_t6_8M_UR50D \